CCBR/CARLISLE/docs/user-guide/preparing-files.md

 - resources/cluster.yaml
 - resources/tools.yaml

-### 2.1.1 Cluster Config
+### Cluster Config

-The cluster configuration file dictates the resouces to be used during submission to Biowulf HPC.
-There are two differnt ways to control these parameters - first, to control the default settings, and second, to create or edit individual rules.
+The cluster configuration file dictates the resources to be used during submission to Biowulf HPC.
+There are two different ways to control these parameters - first, to control the default settings, and second, to create or edit individual rules.
 These parameters should be edited with caution, after significant testing.

-### 2.1.2 Tools Config
+### Tools Config

 The tools configuration file dictates the version of each software or program that is being used in the pipeline.

-### 2.1.3 Config YAML
+### Config YAML

 There are several groups of parameters that are editable for the user to control the various aspects of the pipeline.
 These are :

 - Folders and Paths
-  - These parameters will include the input and ouput files of the pipeline, as well as list all manifest names.
+  - These parameters will include the input and output files of the pipeline, as well as list all manifest names.
 - User parameters
   - These parameters will control the pipeline features.
 These include thresholds and whether to perform processes.
 - References
   - These parameters will control the location of index files, spike-in references, adaptors and species calling information.

-#### 2.1.3.1 User Parameters
+#### User Parameters

-##### 2.1.3.1.1 (Spike in Controls)
+##### Spike in Controls

 The pipeline allows for the use of a species specific spike-in control, or the use of normalization via library size.
 The parameter `spikein_genome` should be set to the species term used in `spikein_reference`.